 5.1.
-If an applicant has lived outside of the United Kingdom for twelve months (whether consecutive or total) in the last 10 years, they will be requested to supply the Student Policy, Casework and Compliance team with confirmation from the country's government of their criminal record.
+If an applicant has lived outside of the United Kingdom for six consecutive months in the last five years, they will be requested to supply the Professional Issues Team with confirmation from the country's government of their criminal record.
 The process for obtaining this information will differ depending on their country of origin.
 Further guidance on obtaining this information is available from the Home Office at Overseas Criminal Record Check Guidelines.